cliosight/Docs/Spec.md

 ## Using Workflows in Jupyter Notebook for Machine Learning <a name="python"></a>
 Data analysis can provide pointers for fine-tuning an existing application or product design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in production with high quality datasets.

 Being able to create a workflow by combining data management tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
-UI and automation components can be created instantly in external applications with our API.
+UI and automation components can be created instantly in external applications.

-# API <a name="api"></a>

-## Fetching Data from a Report
+## API for Fetching Data from a Report

 ```python
 import requests